UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 We tidy our data in such a way so that we can create a standard across multiple analysis tools.
-It changes the focus from figuring out the logistics of getting the data a certain way, to answering the actual analysis question being asked.
+It changes the focus from figuring out the logistics of how the data be structured, to answering the actual analysis question being asked.

-This standard now sets precedent for the input arguments of certain analysis verbs (like `.describe()` and other predictive methods).
+This standard now sets precedent for the input arguments of certain analysis verbs like `.describe()` and other predictive methods.

 Notes: Script here